BrandyNguyen2/KanbanBoard/README.md

 ### Poleth Acosta, Jason Chieu, Brandy Nguyen, Vinh Nguyen
 # Requirements
 - Working front-end
--
--
+- Functional backend
+- Add, update, and delete buttons should work
+## Overview:
+This project is a Kanban style task managment system where users can add a task in a certain category: to do, doing, done, or dropped.
 ## Software Requirement Specifications
-- Home screen and then three columns - to do, doing, done
+- Home screen and then three columns - to do, doing, done, dropped

 1.1 to do
 - Needs to have create task
--

 1.2 doing

 1.3 done

+1.4 dropped

 ## Scrum update 16th February
 -Who is doing what?